louislam/rdp-portal/README.md

 With RDP Portal, it is possible to save password and use it on any other Windows PCs.

 ## ⭐ Features
-- Save Password
 - Portable
-- Backup-able
+- Backup-able Saved Passwords
+- Same user experience while connected to your remote desktop.
 - The workflow is similar to WinSCP or HeidiSQL

 ## Download